smeets/cff/README.md

 ## idea

-Obfuscate control flow by replacing the function body with a state machine (moore) loop that dispatches the basic blocks.
-This dispatcher is _very_ often implemented as a switch in high-level code.
+Apply a flattening transform on the control flow that hides the original flow while keeping a strict equivalence in terms of input/output.
+These properties can be more described by:

+ - Machine *instructions* are grouped into logic units called *blocks*
+ - These *blocks* are chained together to form larger *procedures*
+ - A *program* consists of one or more *procedures*
+ - The control flow graph is a graph which describes all possible execution paths of a particular *program*, *procedure* or *block*
+ - The flattening transform joins a longer chain of nodes (a->b->c) together into one node with a lot of edges (a->b,a->c)

 ## obfuscation

 Obfuscation is often regarded as something dirty and subpar.
 While its reputation isn't necessarily undue it is important to recognise that obfuscation is a means to an end, whatever that is, with both extremely poor and good implementations.

 As with security, obfuscation is outrageously hard to get right and simple mistakes and oversights can be devastating.
-Once the product is shipped that's it;
+Once the product is shipped, that's it.

 Buying time?